 About The Academy at Rees Atelier

 The Academy at Rees Atelier has been described as intense, sometimes stressful, challenging, and very, very rewarding.
 It is intended for those who want solid classical training, but who are dedicated enough to put in the extra time and effort for a fast-paced program.
 Rather than learning at individual speeds, students follow a set curriculum, and each week brings new information and new challenges, requiring a solid understanding of all concepts that came in the weeks before.
 That said, students are encouraged to take each 10 week block as often as needed before advancing to the next level, to ensure they can master the next lessons.
 This formula of refined curriculum and high pressure typically yields incredible advancement in a short amount of time.

 The primary mission of The Academy is to provide efficient training at a cost manageable to all ages and financial situations.
 Students meet twice a week for instructed 3 hour studio classes, but it is up to them to maintain this regiment.
 It is also recomended students attend open studio sessions at local facilities that offer them 1-2 times a week, as well as an additional two uninstructed 3 hour studio sessions, and unlimited uninstructed live model sessions (up to 6 per week).
 While this 30 hours of working time is comparable to other full time programs, the limited instructor interaction keeps the cost much lower.
 Students must develop the ability to work independently, then come to class with thoughtful questions.
 This was a hallmark of French ateliers of the 19th century.

 More Details About the Program

 Cost of Program

-The enrollment of each class is limited to 12 students, resulting in ample individual teacher-to-student interaction.
+The enrollment of the program is limited to 10 students, resulting in ample individual teacher-to-student interaction.
 All levels are grouped in the same studio, which allows new students to look to senior students as models or additional instruction.
 Students are allowed to start the program at any time, and if need be, take breaks in between terms.
 This allows the student the possibility of integrating the program into other facets of life requiring a brief sabbatical.
 One may leave for 3, 6, or 9 months and return to pick up the program where it was left off.